 Did you make this recipe?
 Be sure to leave a comment and rating below!

 - Spray an 8×8 square dish with non-stick spray and then line it with parchment paper so that there is overhang on either side.
 Set aside.

 - Add the condensed milk and chocolate chips or chopped chocolate to a microwave safe bowl.

 - Place into the microwave and heat in 30-second intervals bringing out to stir every 30-seconds until melted and smooth.

 - Add in the vanilla extract and stir in.

-- Pour out into a parchment lined square dish (I used a 9×9 inch dish).
+- Pour out into your prepared 8×8 square dish.
 The fudge mixture might be quite thick and won’t spread out to the corners of the dish, this isn’t an issue, just smooth it down on top with the bottom of a spoon so that it is as even as possible.